maplibre/maplibre-react-native/packages/react-native-app/README.md

    - `a` for building and running Android
    - `i` for building and running iOS

+After you've built a development client, you can use `yarn start` to just reload the apps without another native build.

 ## Clean Builds

 - If you want a clean build, run `yarn purge`, which will run: